AnalyticsAutomated/CommandRunner/README.rst

 ------------

-commandRunner classes can also call code natively, pythonRunner will take blocks of python code.
-Construct a temp directory and place the input data there.
+commandRunner classes can also call code natively, pythonRunner will take blocks of python code, rRunner will take blocks of R code.
+Both construct a temp directory and place the input data there.
 Any code passed will then execute as though is is running from the temp directory (via os.chdir).

+In theory you can provide any arbitrarily large chunk of python or R code.
+In practice you probably want to keeps these to short single function scripts for less than 100 lines as debugging is quite tricky given the layer of abstraction.

 Execution by pythonRunner is somewhat different to geRunner and localRunner.
 Instances of this class take a script arg and not a command arg and .prepare()